 When you register you will be asked which core competency skills you would like your children to develop.
 We group participants based on age and core competency skill interests.

 Teamwork: Participants learn strategies to improve their teamwork skills.
 They develop their confidence in using the skills as they work as a team to complete puzzles and escape rooms.
 Teamwork is an important skill for children as they frequently work in small groups on projects and presentations.
-However, children are rarely taught small group skills and strategies for ensuring individual and group accountability.
+However, children are rarely taught small-group skills and strategies for ensuring individual and group accountability.

 Self-Regulation: Self-regulation is more than controlling emotions.
-It involves developing strategies for going beyond learning to working towards mastery.
+It involves developing strategies for going beyond learning to work towards mastery.
 This takes planning, and time to learn, practice, and experiment.
 The escape-room puzzles provide children with ample opportunities to evaluate their new strategies and develop their self-regulation in team settings.

-Emotional Intelligence/Resiliency: Emotional intelligence is how people attend to, experience and react to situations.
+Emotional Intelligence/Resiliency: Emotional intelligence is how people attend to, experience, and react to situations.
 Children who have developed emotional intelligence are able to go beyond accepting or rejecting feedback.
 They learn to ask questions and focus on the information as opposed to the person.
 As they escape together, teams practice emotional intelligence strategies they learn at Awesome Escape Rooms 4 Kids.
-They learn to react constructively to feedback they receive from their teachers, peers, coaches and family members.
+They learn to react constructively to feedback they receive from their teachers, peers, coaches, and family members.